The Town's current Stormwater Newsletter

 The Town's fertilizing requirements and restrictions are explained in this bi-lingual flyer.

 Lawn watering may only be done once a week during non-daylight savings time season and twice weekly during daylight savings time.
-Please see the full regulations here.
+Please see the full regulations here (midway down the page).

 All residents are encouraged to participate in beach and river clean up projects (International Ocean Conservancy and Keep Indian River Beautiful are two of the major participating agencies).
 The State requires that we document our efforts to prevent pollution in our waters, so you can help in this effort by keeping us informed of activities that you participate in to keep pollution away, including the International Coastal Cleanup Day, held annually on the 3rd Saturday in September.

-Please review the Fall 2016 newsletter which was widely distributed to homeowner associations, businesses and others to learn valuable information about water quality, flood insurance and how to protect your home or office.
+Please review the 2016 newsletter, which was widely distributed to homeowner associations, businesses and others to learn valuable information about water quality, flood insurance and how to protect your home or office.
 Distribution for previous newsletters are found here.

 Some of the pamphlets that have been widely distributed to Town residents explain personal pollution and swales.
 The Town began its third 5-year cycle of the NPDES program in May 2013, and distributed this Make Your Home the Solution to Stormwater Pollution flyer in mid-2011.
 The fall 2012 newsletter also has helpful information.